Khurram Shazad

-Khurram Shazad (born 21 October 1990) is a footballer who plays as a midfielder, winger, or attacker for Silsden.
+Khurram Shazad (born 21 October 1990) is a footballer who plays as an attacking midfielder for Silsden.
 Born in England, he was a youth international for Pakistan.
 Besides England, he has played in the United States and Austria.

 Club career

 In 2011, Shazad joined the Young Harris Mountain Lions in the United States.
 In 2013, he signed for American fourth division side Rocket City United.
 Before the second half of 2014–15, Shazad signed for WSG Tirol in the Austrian second division, where he made 48 appearances and scored 7 goals.
-On 21 March 2015, he debuted for WSG Tirol during a 1-0 win over FC Bizau.
-On 28 March 2015, Shazad scored his first goal for WSG Tirol during a 4-1 win over TSV St. Johann.
+On 21 March 2015, he debuted for WSG Tirol during a 1–0 win over FC Bizau.
+On 28 March 2015, Shazad scored his first goal for WSG Tirol during a 4–1 win over TSV St. Johann.
 In 2018, he signed for English ninth division club Eccleshill.

 International career

 Shazad is eligible to represent Pakistan internationally.